 All forms may be found under Lobbying Forms and Instructions on this web site.
 The Lobbyist Statement of Registration form has three (3) boxes: one for State lobbying, one for Local lobbying and one for Both.
 Therefore, for each client, a lobbyist will check only one applicable box.
 All other forms, due dates, compensation, expenses etc. will remain unchanged.

-If you have any questions concerning local lobbying, please contact the Commission, at 518-408-3976.
+If you have any questions concerning local lobbying or the Lobbying Act, please contact the Commission, at 518-408-3976.